Calendar of saints (Anglican Church of Australia)

-The calendar of the Anglican Church of Australia (as published in A Prayer Book for Australia [1995]) follows Anglican tradition with the addition of significant people and events in the church in Australia.
+The calendar of the Anglican Church of Australia, follows Anglican tradition with the addition of significant people and events in the church in Australia.

 Principal festivals (principal holy days) may not be displaced.
 Festivals (holy days), if falling on a Sunday, may be displaced to a following weekday.
 The celebration of lesser festivals (commemorations) is optional.

 Principal festivals

 Most of these are moveable feasts.